vkhatri/chef-repo/README.md

 Chef-Repo
 =========

-I just recently started with Chef few weeks back and coming from Puppet background i had quite a good amount of Chef experience and learning curve, which i wanted to share with you folks.
+I just recently started with Chef few weeks back and coming from Puppet background i had quite a good amount of Chef experience and learning curve to share.

 **Sections ...**